 -- Rachel Naomi, Remen Kitchen Table Wisdom

-Staff memorial service.
-A time for community, prayer, reflection, music, grief & hope, and space to remember Duke employees who have died.
-This memorial event is held in the spring and fall.
+The Staff Memorial Service is a time for community, prayer, reflection, music, grief, hope, and space to remember Duke employees who have died.
+This memorial event is typically conducted in the fall at Duke Chapel.
 Call 919-684-4750 for more information.

 Bereavement Advisory Council